rsheldiii/rp2040-business-card/README.md

 ![(image of audio circuit)](images/audio_schematic.png)

 Looping around, we have the amplifier circuitry.
-This is very similar to adafruit's Max98357 schematic.
+This is very similar to Adafruit's Max98357 schematic.
 All resistor values were determined by looking at the data sheet to give us 9db of gain and a 50/50 mono output.
 It's worth noting that the Max98357 is a speaker amplifier, not a headphone amplifier; it might work with some really dinky headphones, but if you wanted a headphone-based system, you should be looking at a headphone amplifier instead.

 ## Screen

 ![(image of screen circuit)](images/screen_schematic.png)

 Making our way up here, we finally get to the screen.
 Schematically there isn't much to talk about here - like most small screens, the screens I'm using have their own drive circuitry, so we're really just connecting pins to bare pins here.
-Swapping to a new screen would requrie reviewing the screen's datasheet and rejiggering the connectoions here.
+Swapping to a new screen would require reviewing the screen's datasheet and rejiggering the connections here.
 The RP2040 is pretty unique in that the I2c and SPI pins can be one of many sets of pins across the board, so you can be pretty flexible with where you place the screen when designing the PCB.

 ## USB